kokkos/ProgrammingGuide/design.md

 ## Accessor abstraction

 After several design iterations,\cite{wg21_p0009} the authors came to the conclusion that many of the remaining customizations could be encapsulated in the answer to one question: how should the implementation turn an instance of some pointer type and an offset (obtained from the `LayoutMapping` abstraction) into an instance of some reference type?
 The `AccessPolicy` customization point is designed to provide all of the necessary flexibility in the answer to this question.
-Our exploration in this space began with a couple of specific use cases: a non-aliasing `AccessPolicy`, similar to the `restrict` keyword in C,[CITATIONNEEDED] and an atomic `AccessPolicy`, where operations on the resulting reference use atomic operations.
+Our exploration in this space began with a couple of specific use cases: a non-aliasing `AccessPolicy`, similar to the `restrict` keyword in C,\cite{c18standard} and an atomic `AccessPolicy`, where operations on the resulting reference use atomic operations.
  The former needs to customize the pointer type to include implementation-specific annotations (usually some variant of the C-style `restrict` keyword) that indicate the pointer does not alias pointers derived from other sources within the same context (usually a function scope).
 The latter needs to customize the reference type produced by the dereference operation to have it return a `std::atomic_ref<T>`.
 (`std::atomic_ref<T>` was merged into the C++ standard working draft during the C++20 cycle, and will likely be officially approved as part of the C++20 balloting process when that process completes sometime in 2020\cite{wg21_p0019}.
 These requirements immediately led us to include customizable `reference` and `pointer` type names as part of the `AccessPolicy` concept.